lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 {% endraw %}
 {% endhighlight %}

 A couple of steps ago, we applied a condition to our client app's `Videos` component when `componentDidMount` fires, that if a user is authenticated it will apply the `accessToken` to any requests it makes.
-So lets edit our `/videos` endpoint so it knows to verify our `accessToken`.
+So let's edit our `/videos` endpoint so it knows to verify our `accessToken`.

-Edit `controllers/videos.js` with this code, whicvh allows `/videos` to be accessed with optional authentication.
+Edit `controllers/videos.js` with this code, which allows `/videos` to be accessed with optional authentication.

 {% highlight js %}
 {% raw %}